 Door type or rack dishwashers are smaller versions of conveyor washers that are designed to connect to clean dishtables or dirty dishtables.
 The idea is to fill up a compatible rack full of dishes, push it inside the dishwasher, close the door, and run the cleaning cycle.
 Within moments, you can push the door back up and your dishware is cleaned.

-These dishwashers can typically process between 30 to 350 racks every day, making them great for localized operations like mom-and-pop restaurants.
+A commercial dishwasher can typically process between 30 to 350 racks every day, making them great for localized operations like mom-and-pop restaurants.
 And like the conveyor models, you can also find these with high and low temp designs.
 Because they're not as large as conveyor dishwashers, rack washers are designed to sit out of the way of your kitchen's traffic, usually in a corner or against a wall.
 However, many are still too large and pull too much electricity to run off a simple plug, so they will often have to be hard-wired by an electrician as well.

 Undercounter dishwashers are an excellent equipment choice for compact kitchens or bars where you can clean as you go, but not at a rapid pace.
 They can clean 20 to 30 racks of glasses and dishes at a time, giving your business a steady supply of clean dinnerware throughout your business hours.

-Most washers of this type use a single door on the front and resemble residential washing units, but they can incorporate a variety of controls and displays to let you work more efficiently.
+Most commercial dishwasher units of this type use a single door on the front and resemble residential washing units, but they can incorporate a variety of controls and displays to let you work more efficiently.
 You can find them in high and low temp styles, and since they fit right under your countertop, these dishwashers are the most convenient when used in the front of the house, minimizing the distance and time required to get clean dinnerware back to your customers.

 When you're working with low temp machines, it's vital to use machine dishwashing chemicals to ensure proper cleaning with every use.
-These chemicals enable your dishwasher to sanitize and clean dishes at temperatures that won't naturally sanitize your dishware.
+These chemicals enable your commercial dishwasher to sanitize and clean dishes at temperatures that won't naturally sanitize your dishware.
 When you shop for the proper chemicals, you should look for a chemical that will work with both your dishwasher and the dishware you're cleaning.

 Depending on the temperature of your dishwash machine water, you may need an electric or gas booster heater to properly complete your final rinse cycle.
 Luckily, we carry a wide range of Hatco booster heaters to provide the final rinse water required to sanitize and flash-dry dishes and flatware.
 These boosters ensure that water is hot enough to meet sanitation codes.